gkkondoju/izg-configuration-console/README.md

 `http://localhost:3000`

-Running in development mode uses the concurrently package to start both the /api graphql server and the /ui nextjs server in development mode
+Running in development mode uses the concurrently package to start both the api graphql server and the ui nextjs server in development mode.
+Use the following credentials to log into the applicaiton when prompted:

+Username: brian
+Password: test

 ### **After setup**
 Now that the above steps are completed, the entire project can be started by running the following command at the root of the project